gilliardrodrigues/gilliardrodrigues/README.md

 # About me
 🇧🇷 Brazilian
-⏳ 22 years old
+⏳ 23 years old
 👨‍🎓 Technician in Electro-electronics by SENAI
 📚 Student of Information Systems at the Federal University of Minas Gerais 🇧🇷 (2019-2023)
 📚 Exchange Student of Informatic Engineering at the University of Beira Interior 🇵🇹 (2023)
-🤩 I have a special interest in *Data Science*!
+🤩 Areas of interest: Data Science and Software Engineering.

 ## Skills

 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)